vyomasystems-lab/challenges-stoushik/README.md

 - Expected Output: 0 0 0 1 0 0 1
 - Observed Output: 0 0 0 1 0 0 0

+The Sequence detector must be overlapping as well as in this case, the fourth bit resembles the LSB of the first 4 bit sequence and also the MSB followed by the next three bit sequence forming a 4-bit sequence.
+Hence the detector needs to be high twince during the bitstream as shown in the Expected output.
+In contradiction, the obtained output does not match with the desired output.
+This causes a bug which is exposed in the code.

 The following error is seen:
 ```
 assert seq_seen_out == output, f"The output sequence is incorrent.
 It is not overlaping: Obtained Output = "+seq_seen_str+", Expected Output = "+output_str